signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

 ### Auto Instrumentation for .NET on Windows

+***Warning:*** The `Environment` property in the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W3SVC` registry key will be overwritten by the options specified below to enable/configure auto instrumentation for IIS.
+Use the `signalfx_dotnet_auto_instrumentation_additional_options` option (see below for details) to include any other environment variables required for IIS.

-**Note:** By default, only IIS applications will be instrumented after installation/configuration.
-Applications not running within IIS will need to restarted separately after installation/configuration in order for any change to take effect.
+**Note:** By default, only IIS will be restarted with the `iisreset` command (if it exists) after installation/configuration.
+Applications/services not running within IIS need to be restarted separately in order for any changes to take effect.

 For proxy options, see the [Windows Proxy](#windows-proxy) section.